silentrald/node-express-hbs-mongo-Tutorial/README.md

 },
 ```

-This makes it so that we can login and the web application will remember who we are.
+This makes it so that we can login, and the web application will remember who we are.
 However, when we visit the login page, it doesn't automatically redirect us the user page.
 Even worse, we can access the user pages without actually being logged in if we manually type in the URL.
 To fix this, we need to create a middleware that will check if a user is authenticated or not and redirect them accordingly.
 In `mw/auth.js` we export two seperate functions to deal with the two problems. `isAuth` will allow the user to access portions of the site only if they're authenticated.
 On the other hand, `isNotAuth` will automatically redirect an authenticated user to the user page when they try to login.

 ```javascript
 const authMw = {